noahehall/theBookOfNoah/architecture/rdbms_database_design.md

       - see `enterprise constraints` examples
       - determines cardinality and connectivity
    - `cardinality`
-      - describes the relationship between two data tables by expressing the minimum and maximum number of entity occurrences associaated with one occurrence of a related entity
+      - describes the relationship between two data tables by expressing the minimum and maximum number of entity occurrences associated with one occurrence of a related entity
    - `connectivity`
       - the relationship between two tables
       - e.g.